Deo-Favente/Lab-Project/README.md

 # Labyrinth Project 🐢

-Labyrinth-project is a school Python project that generates and solves mazes using Turtle and Tkinter.
+Labyrinth Project is a school Python project that generates and solves mazes using Turtle and Tkinter.

 ## 🚀 Features
 - User-friendly interface using Tkinter interface module.